Hoyasumii/bee-movie/README.md

 First, we'll demand a complete shutdown of all bee work camps.

-Then we want back the honey that was ou
+Then we want back the honey that was our